Why research is important to the game

 For a complete look at projects funded by the EIFG since 2007, read the GCSAA Research Synopsis.
 You can also learn more about the GCSAA Research Committee, the dedicated group of industry professionals that helps shape the direction of the EIFG research program.

-For 2015, GCSAA announced that it will be funding seven new research projects in addition to three ongoing projects funded in 2014.
-Four additional studies funded in 2013 are in various stages of completion.
+For 2016, GCSAA announced that it will be funding seven new research projects in addition to seven ongoing projects funded in 2015.Two additional studies funded in 2014 and one study in 2012 are in various stages of completion.

 See all of the results from GCSAA-funded research since 2007.